urbanslug/Introduction_To_Linux/Practicals/Assignment1.md

 Task 2: instructions

-1. Create the above file structure under your home directory using the terminal and write the different command lines to do so.
+1. Create the file structure Assignment1_FileStructure.png under your home directory using the terminal and write the different command lines to do so.
 2. Move to the directory Coursera.
 3. Create a sub-directory "FirstCourse" inside Coursera.
 4. Type the command cd firstcourse.
 What happened?
 Please explain?